MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/css-in-js.md

 ### CSS support in DevTools

 In DevTools, the most commonly used feature when dealing with CSS is the **Styles** pane.
 In the **Styles** pane, you can view what CSS-in-JS rules apply to a particular element.
-You can also edit the CSS-in-JS rules and see the changes on the page in realtime.
+You can also edit the CSS-in-JS rules and see the changes on the page in real time.

 The **Styles** pane supports CSS rules that you can modify by using the CSS Object Model APIs.
 CSS-in-JS styles are sometimes described as _constructed_, to indicate that these styles were constructed by using Web APIs.